tbrowder/Excel/README.md

 * Read an existing Microsoft Excel xlsx file
 * Create Excel xlsx files
 * Use an Excel file as a template to create new Excel xlsx files
-* Use a TOML-format configuration file to input values defining a templated project
+* Use an HJSON-format configuration file to input values defining a templated project
+* Use an HJSON-format formats file to force  certain  Excel xlsx formatting that cannot currently be read from the Excell xlsx template file

 Planned: